 (iii) be forfeited to the Crown.

-(2) If, in relation to any prohibited drug, prohibited plant or dangerous substance seized under section 26, the Commissioner is satisfied that —
+(2) If, in relation to any relevant thing seized under section 26, the Commissioner is satisfied that —

 (a) it is not reasonably practicable (for whatever reason) to detain the thing until it is dealt with under subsection (1); and

-(b) sufficient samples of the thing have been taken,
+(b) sufficient samples have been taken of or from the thing,

 the Commissioner may direct that the thing (apart from the samples) be destroyed before it is dealt with under that subsection.